Introduction

 5. Compliance failures

-Depending on the type of activity and appropriate license (Electronic Money Institution, Specialized Bank, Payment Institution) required, Fintechs have to meet compliance and regulatory requirements accordingly, including GDPR, PSD2 compliance too.
+Depending on the type of activity and appropriate license required, Fintechs have to meet compliance and regulatory requirements accordingly, including GDPR, PSD2 compliance too.
 Ignoring to meet these requirements can lead to a notable data breach or regulatory fines.

 6. Extensive use of mobile platforms and IoT devices